 The Program: The Bachelor of Innovation™ family of programs is an internationally unique interdisciplinary undergraduate program between the College of Engineering and Applied Science (EAS) and College of Business (COB).
 Bachelor of Innovation™ (BI) is a family structure, similar to a Bachelor of Science (BS) or a Bachelor of Arts (BA), in which particular majors are defined.
-Included degrees (in alphabetical order): BI in Business Administration, BI in Computer Science, BI in Computer Science Security, BI in Electrical Engineering, and BI in Game Design and Development.
+Included degrees (in alphabetical order): BI in Business Administration, BI in Computer Science, BI in Computer Science Security, BI in Data Analytics and Systems Engineering, and BI in Game Design and Development.
 Each degree in the program is composed of an emphasis major, an innovation core, and one of 4 cross-discipline cores.

 Student Outcomes: Beyond the already expected technical depth of a UCCS Bachelor graduate, BI students emerge with a distinctive set of experiential skills.
 These competencies include the following: multi-year multi-discipline team experience working on real problems with local companies; an understanding and experience in the innovation process that transforms ideas into sustainable societal impact; an understanding of business basics, policy, and intellectual property; and through cross-discipline a deeper exploration of globalization issues, creative communication, and technology impact on business.
 The BI program will benefit both business and science/engineering students as they learn to work together to solve problems.

 A common question is whether these new degrees will be competitive in the marketplace.
 Laying the foundation for this program, a detailed formal survey of 50 companies across Colorado was conducted.
 When asked if they would agree with the statement: “I would generally choose a UCCS BI graduate over a BS/BA graduate from other schools such as CU Boulder,” the hypothesis was accepted at the very significant 99.95% (p=0.0005) level.
 When asked to agree with another statement: “I would be unlikely to hire a UCCS BI student,” the hypothesis was rejected at the very significant 99.998% (p=0.00002) level.
-These and other questions in the survey strongly suggest that new BI degree students will be more employable than current UCCS graduates, and that the new degrees will be accepted by industry.
+These and other questions in the survey strongly suggest that new BI degree students will be more employable than current UCCS graduates and that the new degrees will be accepted by industry.
 If there a company does not currently know what the BI degree is, it is still a formal “Bachelors” degree in either engineering or business.
 The name of the major did not change, just the name of the family.